Flexible Modeling of Nonstationary Extremal Dependence using Spatially-Fused LASSO and Ridge Penalties: Methodology

-The number of subregions in the final partition $\hat{\mathcal{P}}$ is of interest.
+The number of subregions in the final partition $\hat{\mathcal{P}}$ is another problem of interest.
 As we take a data-driven approach, the final partition $\hat{\mathcal{P}}$ may be sensitive to the choice of holdout set and observation pairs used for optimization.
-Hence, we advocate estimation of a number of different $\hat{\mathcal{P}}$ using different holdout sets and observation pairs, and selecting the most reasonable.
+Hence, we advocate estimating multiple different $\hat{\mathcal{P}}$ using different holdout sets and observation pairs and selecting the most reasonable one.